Don’t miss visiting the Sydney Harbour Pylon Lookout

 Walk right around this harbour lookout

-If you turn to the south west you view the rows of terrace houses in the the historic Rocks area and over to Observatory Hill.
+If you turn to the south west you view the rows of terrace houses in the historic Rocks area and over to Observatory Hill.

 View of the Rocks from the Sydney Harbour Pylon